yared22/yared22/README.md

 📦 Inventory Management System – A system for managing stock efficiently using C#.

-📘 Bok Books – A sleek eBook platform for discovering and reading digital books.
+📦 Inventory Management System – A system for managing stock efficiently using React.

 🏨 OfficeLink – A coworking space booking platform for freelancers and small teams.